Venezuela election to test Chavez's socialist legacy

 The U.S. government will be watching the vote closely in the hope of better relations after years of tensions with Chavez.

-Many Venezuelans say they will stay true to the dying wish of their “commander” and vote for Maduro, whatever they may feel about how he stacks up as successor to the towering Chavez.
+Despite being often out of sight during his illness, Chavez easily defeated Capriles in last October’s vote.
+It was his fourth presidential election victory, demonstrating the enduring support for his policies two decades after he burst onto Venezuela’s political scene with a failed coup.

-“I loved and still love commander Chavez and I defend the revolution.
-I believe in Nicolas.
-The commander chose him for a reason,” said Aritza Beltran, a 30-year-old teacher in Caracas.
+Many supporters say they will stay true to the dying wish of their “commander” and vote for Maduro, whatever they may feel about how he stacks up as successor to the towering Chavez.

-Additional reporting by Mario Naranjo and Diego Ore; Editing by Andrew Cawthorne, Kieran Murray, Lisa Shumaker and Paul Simao
+“It’s a question of loyalty.
+It doesn’t matter who the candidate is,” said Luis Vegas, a 23-year-old motorcycle courier from the huge Petare slum in Caracas.
+“On Sunday, we will show our support for Chavez and continue defending his revolution.”
+(Editing by Andrew Cawthorne, Kieran Murray and Lisa Shumaker)